boutalbi/TensorClus/README.md

 For more details about TensorClus, see  [Documentation](https://github.com/boutalbi/TensorClus/blob/main/TensorClust_Documentation.pdf).

 ### License
-TensorClus is released under the BSD 3-Clause License (refer to LISENSE file for details).
+TensorClus is released under the MIT License (refer to LISENSE file for details).

 ### Examples